Course Summary

 Graduate

-For the successful completion of this programme to have the status of UK Part 3, international applicants must demonstrate through the ARB assessment process that they possess the equivalent qualifications for RIBA/ARB Parts 1 and 2.
-Only then will a graduate of this programme be able to apply for registration with ARB (UK) and membership of the RIBA.
+For the successful completion of this programme to have the status of Part 3, international applicants must demonstrate, as outlined above, through ARB confirmation in writing or the via ARB’s “The Examination” assessment process that the applicant possesses the equivalent qualifications for ARB Parts 1 and 2.
+Only then will a graduate of this programme be able to apply for registration with ARB and consequent chartered membership of the RIBA and /or registration with the Royal Institute of Irish Architects through their Route B process.
+Applicants considering a “Route B” application to the RIAI are advised to familiarise themselves with the current RIAI process and requirements before embarking on this programme.

 International applicants who do not demonstrate that they possess the equivalent qualifications for RIBA/ARB Parts 1 and 2 may be permitted to undertake the programme for personal professional development purposes only.